farald/pingvin/sites/all/modules/contrib/imagecache_actions/README.txt

 can be added to image styles.
 Image styles let you create derivations of images by applying (a series of) effect(s) to it.
 Think of resizing, desaturating, masking, etc.

-Furthermore, imagecache_actions extends the administrative interface for image styles by providing additional features.
-It does so in the "Image styles admin" sub module.

 The additional effects that Imagecache Actions provides include:
 - Watermark: place a image with transparency anywhere over a source picture.